stm605/control-repo/README.md

 14. On your laptop, remove the origin remote
  - `git remote remove origin`

-15. On your latptop, add your internal repo as the origin remote
+15. On your laptop, add your internal repo as the origin remote
  - `git remote add origin <SSH URL of your GitLab repo>`

 16. On your laptop, push the production branch of the repo from your machine up to your Git server